 You’ve thought about it, talked with friends and family about it, and now you’re ready to start your own business.
 We’re so excited for you and your new entrepreneurial journey!
 You are joining the ranks of 4.4 million other people who started businesses in 2020.
 There really is no better time than the present to get moving towards your dream.
 We want to provide with 6 questions to ask yourself if you are a founder ready to launch a business.

 Now that you’ve taken your first brave step to be your own boss, there are a few things to think about in the early stages.
-Check out this shortlist of starter questions (good chance you have a ton more than these already, we’re sure!) to ask yourself before taking the plunge:
+Check out this shortlist of starter questions to ask yourself before taking the plunge:

 1. Why do I want to launch a business?

 First things first…what was the idea behind deciding to take that first step to start a business?
 What is your ‘why’ for actually making this happen?
 Most importantly, is your business (product or service) solving a problem?
-And while we’re here, we’ll give you one piece of advice right off the jump — make sure this new venture is something you are passionate about doing and solving for your customers.
+One crucial piece of advice is make sure your new venture is something you are passionate about solving for customers.
 Really.
 Your passion (your why) will be the motivation needed to keep you going.

 2. What are my goals?